Harm Reduction

 3) Individuals who have an increased potential to witness an overdose.

-Individuals and businesses should make Narcan Nasal Spray part of their FIRST AID KIT.
+Individuals and businesses should make naloxone nasal spray part of their FIRST AID KIT.

-• Narcan is most effective when administered quickly!
+• Naloxone is most effective when administered quickly!

 Resources: